 Preservation Awards

 The Cambridge Preservation Awards Program, inaugurated by the Historical Commission in 1997, celebrates outstanding projects and notable individuals who conserve and protect the city’s architecture and history.
-Awards are given each May for projects completed within the previous calendar year.
-May is National Preservation Month, and this year's theme is People Saving Places.
+Awards are presented each year for projects completed within the previous calendar year.
+May is National Preservation Month.
+This year's theme relates to the 250th anniversary of the Revolution and is, "All People are Created Equal."

 - historical and architectural significance of the property,